asash/bert4rec_repro/README.md

 # BERT4Rec-Replicability

-This repository contains the code and the documentation necessary to replicate our results reported in the BERT4Rec replicability and reproducibility study.
+This repository contains the code and the documentation necessary to replicate our results reported in our paper "A Systematic Review and Replicability Study of BERT4Rec for Sequential Recommendation".

 ## Installation
 The instruction has been tested on an Ubuntu 22.04 LTS machine with an NVIDIA RTX 3090 GPU.